 On “Birdie,” Tillman’s voice is achingly gossamer; meanwhile he still expresses a hardboiled worldview: “Some envision a state governed by laws of business / Merger and acquisition instead of violence or nations / Where do I sign up?”
 The combination of fragile vocalization and raw indignation works well.
 “Smoochie” is aptly placed on the album, a more straightforward folk-rock sound that contrasts with the moodier songs that precede and follow it.
 The long (almost as long as “Leaving LA”) “So I’m Growing Old on Magic Mountain” strikes me as one of the highpoints of the album, the chorus line—echoing the title—referencing Thomas Mann’s 1924 novel as well as Neil Young’s “Sugar Mountain.”
 The ending of the song is appropriately enigmatic.
 With the lines “So the longer I stay here / The longer there's no future,” is Tillman alluding to a Zen state in which entrenched preoccupations and egoic defaults are shed and a relative enlightenment is achieved?
 Or is this a Sisyphean reference to the notion of sameness, that once the possibility of a varying future is removed, all that remains is the tedium of a repetitive and looping present?
 Given the tone of the song and the expressiveness of Tillman’s voice, I’d suggest the former, though the answer is probably both.
 Even on “Magic Mountain,” existential fluctuations are unavoidable.
 Enlightenment, whether fleeting or uninterrupted, is not a change in experience but a change in perception, not a transformation of psychological content but rather a transformation of one’s relationship with that content.

-Though the use of meta-devices—methods by which a creative work refers to or comments upon itself, typically for the purpose of satire, to create ambiguities, or to reinforce/undermine stylistic approaches—have been present in literary work for generations, the use of them in music is less prevalent, in part as a balance between posturing and authenticity is more difficult to establish and sustain in a pop context.
+Though the use of meta-devices—methods by which a creative work refers to or comments upon itself, typically for the purpose of satire, to create ambiguities, or to reinforce/undermine stylistic approaches—has been integral to literary work for generations, the use of them in music is less prevalent, in part as a balance between posturing and authenticity is more difficult to establish and sustain in a pop context.
 What Tillman accomplishes lyrically and tonally is similar to what David Foster Wallace achieved through graphophiliac tendencies and palimpsests of explanatory and/or elaborative footnotes.
 Tillman is as textual as he is musical, and one can’t help but make connections to such writers as the abovementioned Wallace, but also Jorge Luis Borges (in many ways, with his uber-objective tone, the quintessence of meta-fiction) and the deconstructionist Jacques Derrida, who wrote prolifically on the instability of language, perspective, and meaning.

 We’re perpetrators, victims, and chronic whiners, Tillman suggests, as he vacillates between Confessionalist and satirist, alternately voicing wounds and mocking the mind that manufactures its own suffering.
 He asks perennial questions, driven to more deeply understand human history and his own experience: What is persona?
-How integral is persona to artistic expression?
+How concomitant is persona to artistic expression?
 To self-perception?
 Is freedom possible, creatively and/or existentially?
 Fortunately Pure Comedy doesn’t provide any platitudinal answers but rather invites a listener on a journey that, dark as it is, implicitly affirms the importance of the creative impulse—perhaps the only salvation we have.